kaiden/SE187Project/doc/test_plan.md

 ## Document's Purpose

 Our team has created this test plan as a roadmap for evaluating Glassfish V3 according to its documentation.
-This document describes the functionality that we will test and give an overview of how.
-When the test report is turned in, use this document to verify them.
+This document describes the functionality of we will test and give an overview of how we will do so.
+When the test report is turned in, use this document to verify our work.
 Creating this document organizes the team and permits the team to ensure that major project-milestones are achieved in a timely manner.

 ## Test Criteria